 What services will be offered at New Moms Oak Park?

-In our new facility we will continue to offer doula services, parent support and education, home visiting, and Morning Parent Meetups every Monday and Thursday.
+In our new facility we will continue to offer doula services, prenatal classes, parent support, and home visiting.
 We will also add job training and support, as well as 18 units of permanent supportive housing.